tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Next, we'll check if we're doing a create action
 * If we are, we're going to make a new task group instance with the params that will be given
   * Note that this doesn't save the task group, just gives us an instance to work with

 * In neither of those scenarios, we create a minimal instance
-* This is mainly so we can pass it around without having `nil` errors
+* This is mainly so we can pass it around without having `nil` errors in our template

 ---